Welcome to ARCHIVOS!

 Adding Story Elements

-Once your Story Setting is created, it’s time to start building the Story Elements.
+Once your Story Setting is created, it’s time to flesh it out with some Story Elements!

 You can also add new Story Elements on the fly when defining Relationships.
 See the section on Creating Relationships to learn more.